 - Alcohol Delivery

 - Pay Rates for UberEATS Drivers

 - UberEATS Delivery Zones

 - Contact Information

 Ready to get started as an UberEATS driver?
 Help keep us going and use our referral when you sign up!

 Ways to Deliver

 You are paid a flat rate for picking up and dropping off orders, as well as a fee per kilometre.
-The Uber Fee, or Commission, is 35% and is taken off your fare.
+The Uber Fee, or Commission, is between 5%-20% and is taken off your fare.
 New in late 2018 is a time based pay structure that is estimated on your wait time at the restaurant and delivery time to the customer.
 Unfortunately, the rest of the rates when down to compensate for this added pay feature.

 You can accept tips in cash or customers have the option to tip you in the app after the delivery is made.